sebmate/AllenSPARQL/README.md

 The program is based on Allen's interval algebra, which has been described in Allen, James F. "Maintaining knowledge about temporal intervals."
 Communications of the ACM 26.11 (1983): 832-843.

-For information on how to build the source code, please follow INSTALLATION.txt.
+For information on how to build the source code and how to play around with the small demo dataset, please follow "Quick Start Guide.docx".

-This package also contains a small test data set.
-A description on how to use this is contained in the "Test Dataset" subdirectory.

 ![Screenshot](Screenshot.png)